comic/evalutils/docs/usage.rst

 In this case the evaluation is loading csv files, so uses an instance ``CSVLoader`` which will do the loading of the data.
 In this example, both the ground truth and the prediction CSV files will contain the columns `case` (an index) and `class` (the predicted class of this case).
 We want to validate that the correct columns appear in both the ground truth and submitted predictions, so we use the ``ExpectedColumnNamesValidator`` with the names of the columns we expect to find.
+We also use the ``NumberOfCasesValidator`` to check that the correct number of cases has been submitted by the challenge participant.
 See :mod:`evalutils.validators` for a list of other validators that you can use.

 The ground truth and predictions will be loaded into two DataFrames.